nogibjj/IDS706-Mini-Project-2-sp699/README.md

 ------------------------

-* Summary of data</br>
+* `Summary of data`</br>
   : The results of the statistical analysis of the 'Statistics_Test.csv' data and the information about the Age histogram can be found in the following summary.
-I created the summary using Markdown in a Jupyter Notebook, and you can access it by clicking **[here](https://github.com/nogibjj/Suim-Park-Mini-Project-2/blob/main/Summary.ipynb)**.</br></br>
+I created the summary using Markdown in a Jupyter Notebook, and you can access it by clicking **[here](https://github.com/nogibjj/Suim-Park-Mini-Project-2/blob/main/Summary.md)**.</br></br>
-  :exclamation: ***Jupyter Notebook cannot be opened directly on GitHub, so you must install the program and check it after installation.***
+  :exclamation: ***Click on the link to go directly to the Summary.md.***